scateu/tsv_edl.vim/README.macOS.shortcuts.md

 ![](https://raw.githubusercontent.com/scateu/tsv_edl.vim/main/screenshots/shortcuts.png)

+## CAUTION: if srt2tsv doesn't work on Shortcuts but works from Terminal

+Probably you need to do the [following thing](https://discussions.apple.com/thread/255210852?sortBy=best):

+>    Open Settings > Privacy & Security > Full Disk Access (or files and folders)
+>
+>    Toggle the Finder app on, or if you can't find it, click on the "+" button and add it
+>
+>    The Finder app should be in the following location:
+>
+>    /System/Library/CoreServices/Finder.app

 ## srt2tsv
  - Click 'Quick Actions' on the left sidebar, then '+' to make a new one.
  - Receive 'Files' input from 'Quick Actions'.
 If there's no input: 'Continue'